 Foreign e-commerce websites

 Daigou services are widely used.
-These are like personal buyers: they will buy the product you are looking for directly in a country where prices are lower than in China and will send them to you afterwards.
+These are like personal buyers: they will buy the product you are looking for directly in a country where prices are lower than in China and will send them to you afterward.

 Even though you might not get a discount on retail price, the overall cost here is still lower than buying directly in China since import taxes are very high.
 Add that to the burden of logistics to China and of quality or security, and you will understand why this type of service will certainly not disappear soon.